akifrahim/devprocess/DESCRIPTION.rst

 ------------
 When a new "Blocker" high priority Bug is encountered in the Production environment enter::

-    > devproc blocker "Details of issue encountered in Component X which will be added to the jira issue summary" Bug TE-8 created and assigned a priority of "Blocker" This needs to be triage immediately.
-For help with triage enter: devproc triage --help
+    > devprocess blocker "Details of issue encountered in Component X which will be added to the jira issue summary" Bug TE-8 created and assigned a priority of "Blocker" This needs to be triage immediately.
+For help with triage enter: devprocess triage --help

 This will create a Bug and set: